-The Wits Justice Project is an award-winning investigative team of journalists, lawyers and researchers based at the University of the Witwatersrand in Johannesburg.
-They focus on criminal justice and combine advocacy, education, journalism and law to shed light on some of the most pressing issues facing the system, including individual cases of wrongly convicted and awaiting trial prisoners.
+Wits Justice Project is an award-winning investigative team of journalists, lawyers and researchers based at the University of the Witwatersrand in Johannesburg.
+They focus on criminal justice and combine advocacy, education, journalism and law to shed light on some of the most pressing issues facing the system, including individual cases of wrongly convicted prisoners and those awaiting trial.

 Supported by the Trust, these journalists and researchers have also been instrumental in challenging miscarriages of justice that continue to permeate the South African legal system, such as in the case of Thembekile Molaudzi, who, following a relentless campaign against his wrongful conviction, was released in 2015 after 11 years in prison.